One8 Foundation

 What One8 Foundation Looks For (Based on Documented Principles)

 2. Data-Driven Outcomes and Measurement One8 invests in initiatives where "outputs and outcomes are measured and data is used to achieve continual improvement and results."
-Organizations must demonstrate commitment to measurement and outcome-focused management.
+Organisations must demonstrate commitment to measurement and outcome-focused management.

 • Solid strategic plans and detailed annual implementation plans (required for multi-year funding)